Andrewwango/andrewwango.github.io/_posts/2022-07-01-iib_project.markdown

 <img src="{{site.baseurl}}/assets/img/iib_project/vae%20diagram.png" alt="drawing" width="60%"/> [9]

 In a VAE, an encoder models dimensionality reduction into a lower-dimensional latent space, and a decoder models the inverse, generative mapping.
 The latent space "bottleneck" has a prior to enforce an efficient representation space.
-The neural networks of the model are trained end-to-end in a unsupervised manner, using a variational lower bound of the Bayesian evidence:
+The neural networks of the model are trained end-to-end in a unsupervised manner, using a variational lower bound of the Bayesian evidence, where `y` are observed images and `x` are the latents, the tilde represents a sampling step taken during variational inference and `KL` means the Kullback-Leibler divergence:

 $$\operatorname{ELBO}(\phi, \theta) \approx \frac{1}{M} \sum_{i=1}^M\left[\log p_\theta\left(\mathbf{y}_i \mid \tilde{\mathbf{x}}_i\right)\right]-D_{\mathrm{KL}}\left(q_\phi(\mathbf{x} \mid \mathbf{y}) \| p_x(\mathbf{x})\right)$$